skashfaazim/DS_Team_1_Project/README.md

 ## Risks / Unknowns

-- **Data leakage:** `casual`/`registered` predicting `cnt` inflates performance (excluded in LR).
 - **External events missing:** Concerts, policy changes, strikes, extreme weather dates not in dataset.
+- **Temporal drift:** Patterns can change over years/locations.
+- **Aggregation:** System-wide counts hide station-level issues, and individual usage count data.
+- **Technological change:** Due to evolution of data counting and collection technology, data that is older than 10 years may be outdated.
 - **Linear assumptions:** Linearity & constant variance may be violated, unable to assess due to timeline restraints.
-- **Temporal drift:** Patterns can change over years/locations.
-- **Aggregation:** System-wide counts hide station-level issues, and individual usage count data **Technological change:** Due to evolution of data counting and collection technology, data that is older than 10+ may be outdated

 # Project overview